ssleert/qpwm/README.md

 ```bash
 exec qpwm
 ```
-If you use GDM, SDDM, LIGHTDM оr anything other display manager
+If you use GDM, SDDM, LightDM оr anything other display manager

 Add it in /usr/share/xsessions/qpwm.desktop
 ```